-No, SCORM isn’t a Scandinavian heavy metal band, although it might make a great name for one.
-SCORM is an acronym that stands for sharable content object reference model, and it’s the de facto standard to package your learning content that can easily be read by an LMS.
+No, SCORM isn’t a Scandinavian heavy metal band.
+(Although it might make a great name for one.)
+SCORM is an acronym that stands for sharable content object reference model, and it’s the de facto set of standards to package your training programs and e-learning content so they can easily be read by LMS platforms.

-The first iteration of SCORM arrived 16 years ago, and quickly became the gold standard for packaging and presenting learning content to a learning management system.
+Over the years, SCORM has evolved.
+There are many versions of SCORM, but the first iteration arrived more than 20 years ago.
+Early iterations (e.g. SCORM 1.1, and SCORM 1.2) quickly became the gold standard for packaging and presenting training content to learning management systems (LMSs).
 Today, SCORM is the globally accepted standard for creating online learning tools across all industries.

-The main benefit of SCORM is the interoperability between eLearning software products.
-For example, if you design eLearning content using tools like Lectora, Elucidat, Articulate, iSpring or others, SCORM enables you to publish them into an LMS like Docebo so that it can be easily delivered to learners.
+The main benefit of SCORM is the interoperability between elearning software products (and the ability to reuse SCORM compliant courses).
+For example, if you design online training content using authoring tools, SCORM enables you to publish them into a learning platform like Docebo (without compatibility issues) so that it can be easily delivered to learners.

 The most recent version, SCORM 2004, provides three major advantages over previous versions:

 - It allows the instructor to see if a learner completed a course before awarding a pass/fail grade.
 Previously, performance information was combined into one record.

 - It allows interaction data to be read/write instead of purely read.
 This allows users to close a test or lesson halfway through without losing the learner’s progress (so they can pick up later where they left off).